9637FF6B-ABB4-AD4B-70A56B05F0532017

 Room Personalization

 Students may personalize their rooms by attaching posters, hanging pictures, LED lights or other items on the walls and rearranging furniture as they wish.
 Items must not cover smoke detectors.
 In order to be in compliance with State Fire Regulations, students may not have any of the prohibited items listed in this policy and must comply with the Residence Hall Fire Prevention and Safety Policy.
 Drapes or curtains in residence halls are only allowed if they are owned and installed by the College.
 No more than 50% of each wall can be covered with any material at one time in bedrooms.
 No tapestries or flags are allowed in any other spaces within residence halls other than bedrooms.
+Flags, tapestries and other items cannot be hung in residence hall windows or outside of residence hall windows for any reason.
 Any damages to the walls, floors or furnishings will be charged to the individual responsible.
 Students may bring additional furniture for their room or suite.
 College or personally owned furniture may not be taken or left outside.

 Windows and Screens